Course

 Cancellation conditions

-• In case of cancellation within ten or less days prior to the start of the course, or if you do not show at all, a total fee will be charged.
+- In case of cancellation within less than two weeks prior to the start of the course, or if you do not show at all, a fee of 810 EUR will be charged.

 Note: If you would like to cancel your registration, ALWAYS inform us.
 By NOT paying the participation fee, your registration is NOT automatically cancelled (and do note that you will be kept to the cancellation conditions).